 To pin down the Majorana neutrino, the researchers are looking for a telltale indicator, a rare nuclear process called neutrinoless double-beta decay.
 This process is expected to occur infrequently, if at all: less than once every septillion (a trillion trillion, or, a 1 followed by 24 zeros) years per nucleus.

 Unlike regular double-beta decay, which emits two anti-neutrinos, neutrinoless double-beta decay emits no neutrinos at all.
-It’s as if one of the anti-neutrinos has transformed into a neutrino and cancelled—or annihilated—its sibling inside the nucleus.
+It’s as if one of the anti-neutrinos has transformed into a neutrino and canceled—or annihilated—its sibling inside the nucleus.

 “In 1937, Ettore Majorana predicted that neutrinos and anti-neutrinos could be two manifestations of the same particle – in modern language, they are called Majorana particles,” says Reina Maruyama, assistant professor of physics at Yale University, and a member of the CUORE Physics Board, which guided the analysis of the data.
 “Detecting neutrinoless double-beta decay would lead us directly to the Majorana particle, and give us hints as to why the universe has so much more matter than antimatter.”

 Known laws of physics forbid such matter-antimatter transformations for normal electrically charged particles like electrons and protons.
-But neutrinos, which are electrically neutral, may be a special kind of matter with special capabilities.
+But neutrinos, which are electrically neutral, maybe a special kind of matter with special capabilities.

-The proposed matter-antimatter transitions, while extraordinarily rare now, if they happen at all, may have been common in the universe just after the big bang.
+The proposed matter-antimatter transitions, while extraordinarily rare now, if they happen at all, may have been common in the universe just after the Big Bang.
 The remainder of existence, then, after all the annihilations, would be the matter-full universe we see today.

-In the very cold CUORE crystals, presence of both nuclear processes would produce small but precisely measured temperature rises, observable by highly sensitive temperature detectors within the cryostat.
+In the very cold CUORE crystals, the presence of both nuclear processes would produce small but precisely measured temperature rises, observable by highly sensitive temperature detectors within the cryostat.
 These temperature increases correspond to spectra—essentially the amount of energy given off—from the nuclear event.
 Two-neutrino double-beta decay produces a broad spectrum.
 In contrast, neutrinoless double-beta decay would create a characteristic peak at the energy of 2528 kiloelectron-volts.
 This peak is what the researchers are looking for.

 The CUORE experiment sits about a kilometer beneath the tallest mountain of the Apennine range in Italy, where rock shields it from cosmic rays.
 This location, as well as the experimental design, enables the sensitivity required to detect neutrinoless double-beta decay.